-Chair Prerequisites for the Master's Thesis Prof. Dr. Christian Becker / Prof. Dr. Armin Heinzl / JunProf.
-Dr. IS 7XX Any one of the seminar modules IS 702, IS 712, IS 722, IS 742, IS 751 is accepted at any one of the IS chairs.
+Chair Prerequisites for t he Master's Thesis Prof. Dr. Christian Becker (Chair of Information Systems II) / Prof. Dr. Armin Heinzl (Chair of General Management and Information Systems I) / IS 7XX Any one of the seminar modules IS 702, IS 712, IS 722, IS 742, IS 751 is accepted at any one of the IS chairs.
 However, it is recommended to write the Master thesis at the same chair at which the seminar module was taken.
 This allows for an early integration into the respective research and work projects of the chair.
-Julia Krönung / Prof. Dr. Hartmut Höhle Seminars from oher areas may be accepted if the supervising professor confirms how it fits to the area of Information Systems.
+Seminars from oher areas may be accepted if the supervising professor confirms how it fits to the area of Information Systems.
+Prof. Dr. Hartmut Höhle (Chair of Enterprise Systems) / JunProf.
+Dr. Julia Krönung (Assistant Professorship of E- Business & E- Government)